PatrickCPE/sr_driver/README.md

 ## Installation

 ---
-install all the requirements listed in the section below
+install all the requirements listed in the section below then

 * git clone (this repo) ~/catkin_ws/src/
 * cd catkin_ws
 * catkin_make
 * chmod +x src/sr_driver/scripts/sr_driver

+This assumes you have the hardware installed as Soft Robotics suggests.
+If changes are needed read this: <https://patrickcpe.github.io/projects/sr_driver.html>

 ---